 We purchase raw materials and food ingredients from our suppliers in the PRC as well as from importers in Hong Kong who in turn source raw materials and food ingredients from various overseas countries, including Europe and the United States.
-Food prices worldwide have generally increased during the Track Record Period.
+Food prices worldwide have generally increased during the period consisting of the three years ended March 31, 2012 and the three months ended June 30, 2012.
 In addition, any appreciation of foreign currencies of countries from which our raw materials and food ingredients are sourced against the Hong Kong dollar increases our purchasing costs.
 In response to this trend, we have, among other things, refined our menu and increased prices of selected menu items, introduced higher-margin menu items, and enhanced relationships with our major suppliers to secure better pricing.
 We expect the rising food price trend to continue in the foreseeable future and we will need to constantly monitor and respond to changes in the costs of our raw materials and food ingredients.
 Our cost of inventories sold as a percentage of revenue will continue to be a key performance indicator of the overall efficiency and profitability of our business operations.

-The following sensitivity analysis illustrates the impact of hypothetical fluctuations in cost of inventories sold on our profit before tax and our profit for the year/period during the Track Record Period.
-Fluctuations are assumed to be 5.0%, 10.0% and 15.0% for each of the three years ended March 31, 2010, 2011 and 2012 and the three months ended June 30, 2012, respectively, which correspond to the range of historical fluctuations of our cost of inventories sold during the Track Record Period.
+The following sensitivity analysis illustrates the impact of hypothetical fluctuations in cost of inventories sold on our profit before tax and our profit for the year/period during the period consisting of the three years ended March 31, 2012 and the three months ended June 30, 2012.
+Fluctuations are assumed to be 5.0%, 10.0% and 15.0% for each of the three years ended March 31, 2010, 2011 and 2012 and the three months ended June 30, 2012, respectively, which correspond to the range of historical fluctuations of our cost of inventories sold during the period consisting of the three years ended March 31, 2012 and the three months ended June 30, 2012, respectively, which correspond to the range of historical fluctuations of our cost of inventories sold during the period consisting of the three years ended March 31, 2012 and the three months ended June 30, 2012.